ietf-wg-cellar/matroska-specification/chapters.md

 ChapterDisplay                     |   X   |  X
 ChapProcess                        |   -   |  X

-Furthermore there are other EBML `Elements` which COULD be used if the `EditionFlagOrdered Flag` is set to `true`.
+Furthermore there are other EBML `Elements` which could be used if the `EditionFlagOrdered Flag` is set to `true`.

 Other elements / ordered Edition   | False | True
 -----------------------------------|-------|-------